Embassy of the United States, Caracas

-The Embassy of the United States in Caracas represents the United States in Caracas, Venezuela.
+The Embassy of the United States in Caracas is located at Calle F con Calle Suapure, Urb.
+Colinas de Valle Arriba, Caracas, normally represents the US in United States–Venezuela relations.

+The US has not had an ambassador to Venezuela since July 2010 when Patrick Duddy finished his assignment.
+Since July 2018, the embassy has been led by the charge d'affaires James "Jimmy" Story from the Venezuela Affairs Unit of the Embassy of the United States in Bogotá, Colombia, after President Nicolás Maduro ordered the expulsion of Todd D. Robinson in May 2018.
 On March 11, 2019, the Department of State announced the temporary suspension of operations of the U.S. Embassy in Caracas and the withdrawal of diplomatic personnel.
-Currently, all consular services are suspended and consular inquiries are to be referred to the Embassy of the United States in Bogotá, Colombia.
-On April 18, 2022, the embassy in Bogotá started allowing U.S. citizens located in Venezuela to renew their passports by mail, thus restoring access to some consular services.
+The embassy closed for a long time due to diplomatic disputes between the two countries, all consular services were suspended and consular inquiries were referred to the Embassy of the United States in Bogotá, Colombia.

-The United States has not had an ambassador to Venezuela since July 2010 when Patrick Duddy finished his assignment.
-Since July 2018, the embassy has been led by the charge d'affaires James "Jimmy" Story from the Venezuela Affairs Unit of the Embassy of the United States in Bogotá, Colombia, after President Nicolás Maduro ordered the expulsion of Todd D. Robinson in May 2018.
+Diplomatic relations between the two countries were not re-established until January 2026, after then-president Maduro was captured by the US military.
+The embassy officially started to reopen on March 14, 2026, after seven years of closure.
+On March 30, 2026, the Department of State announced the resumption of operations, marking the full restoration of embassy's services.